 Abstract

 This study compares government accounting reforms in an Anglophone and a Francophone African country, namely Ghana and Benin, with respect to neo-colonialism.
 The data draws from interviews with local officials concerned with government accounting, documents and documentaries.
-The focus lay on their perceived effectiveness of reforms, and issues surrounding their formulation and implementation.
-In both countries their former colonial powers, Britain and France, still influence accounting through several mechanisms: economic (through monetary systems), international financial institutions, political advisors, Northern accounting associations and neo-patrimonialism.
+The focus lay on the perceived effectiveness of reforms, and their formulation and implementation.
+In both countries their former colonial powers, Britain and France, still influence accounting through economic means (through monetary systems), international financial institutions, political advisors, Northern accounting associations and neo-patrimonialism.
 However, their use of these differs.
-While France structures her control mostly around the monetary system established during colonialism, Britain tends to rely on its post-colonial infrastructure and accounting profession, and concedes much influence to the USA, essentially through international financial institutions.
-Additionally, France exerts more direct control through advisors than Britain (with the USA).
+While France structures her control mostly around the monetary system established during colonialism, Britain relies on its post-colonial infrastructure and accounting profession, and concedes much influence to the USA, essentially through international financial institutions.
+France exerts more direct control through advisors than Britain (with the USA).
 The French approach is conceptualized as coercive-neo-colonialism and the British as soft-neo-colonialism.
-Despite international financial institutions’ pervasive presence, they are not monolithic agents with a uniform role and influence in Ghana and Benin, and good governance aims seeking to increase civil service capacity, financial transparency and accountability remain problematic.
+Despite international financial institutions’ pervasive presence, they are not monolithic agents with a uniform role and influence in Ghana and Benin, and good governance aims to increase civil service capacity, financial transparency and accountability remain problematic.

-Key words: Government accounting; Ghana; Benin; neo-colonialism; France; Britain
+Key words: Public sector, corruption, Africa, Ghana, Benin, neo-colonialism

 Introduction

-Many reports, especially those commissioned by the World Bank (WB), – a leading instigator of accounting reforms, often within poverty reduction strategy papers (PRSP), find government accounting is ‘precariously weak’ in Sub-Saharan Africa (Schacter, 2000, Andrews, 2013).
+Many reports, especially those commissioned by the World Bank (WB), a leading instigator of accounting reforms, often within poverty reduction strategy papers (PRSPs), find government accounting is ‘precariously weak’ in Sub-Saharan Africa (Schacter, 2000, Andrews, 2013).
 However, these countries are not homogenous: their colonial past and its aftermath divides regions institutionally, linguistically, economically, and their governance.
 A major divide is between Anglophone and Francophone countries.

-Research on African accounting concentrates on the private sector, especially adoption of international accounting standards (IASs) and neglects the government sector, often the main source of capital and social and economic development (Hopper et al., 2012).
+African accounting research concentrates on the private sector, especially adoption of international accounting standards (IASs) and neglects the government sector, often the main source of capital and social and economic development (Hopper et al., 2012).
 Exceptions include Goddard et al. (2016), Lassou and Hopper (2016), Iyoha and Oyerinde (2010), Rahaman and Lawrence (2002), Rahaman et al, 2004) but each examines a single accounting reform or setting, focusing mainly on internal factors (Lassou, 2017), whereas the donor community, including rich countries' foreign aid departments and international financial institutions (IFIs) – such as the WB and the International Monetary Fund (IMF) – strongly influence development policies incorporating government accounting reforms (Graham and Annisette, 2012; Harris, 1975).
 Many African countries need external support for accounting reforms, but external powers’ influence is increasingly questioned.
-If its benefits accrue to Northern countries and their commerce, rather than to the recipients, it stands accused of representing neo-colonialism (Lassou and Hopper, 2016).
-Thus, this paper examines how former colonial powers exert influence in erstwhile colonies; how accounting is implicated in this; whether this constitutes neo-colonialism; and whether IFIs play a monolithic role within and across former colonies (mostly developing countries (DCs)) as often claimed (Annisette, 2004; Graham and Annisette, 2012; Hopper et al., 2012; Iyoha and Oyerinde, 2010).
+If the benefits accrue to Northern countries rather than to the recipients, it stands accused of representing neo-colonialism (Lassou and Hopper, 2016).
+Thus, this paper examines how former colonial powers influence erstwhile colonies; how accounting is implicated in this; whether this constitutes neo-colonialism; and whether IFIs play a monolithic role within and across former colonies (mostly developing countries (DCs)) as often claimed (Annisette, 2004; Graham and Annisette, 2012; Hopper et al., 2012; Iyoha and Oyerinde, 2010).